p3rce/Profile/README.md

-# Hi 👋 Welcome To Pierce's Profile!
+# Hi 👋 Welcome To My GitHub Profile!

 ## I am:
   • An Honours Computer Science and Business Management Student at Wilfrid Laurier University